SteveDoyle2/pyNastran/README.md

 In addition, many new OP2 results have been added.
 Modern NX Nastran should work much better.

-Better yet, check out this blog post covering **[Flutter Analysis in pyNastran](https://www.m4-engineering.com/flutter-analysis-with-pynastran/)**.
+Better yet, check out this blog post covering **[Flutter Analysis in pyNastran](https://www.m4-engineering.com/flutter-analysis-with-pynastran/)** that I wrote.

 Programmatics:
  - Supports Python 3.7 and 3.8